We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

 Starting from noticeable strengths, Surfshark has a dedicated app for Linux with a nice visual interface and a rich suite of features.
-On the contrary, with NordVPN, you'll be using the terminal by typing in your intended servers.
+On the contrary, with NordVPN, you'll use the command line interface (CLI) to connect to the VPN.

 Moving further, Surfshark’s Windows users get the best treatment.
-Not only do they get an aesthetically pleasing user interface, but they are also given a bunch of features that are unavailable on macOS, like split tunneling/Bypasser.
+Not only do they get an aesthetically pleasing user interface, but they are also given a wide array of features.

 Updated Surfshark Windows interface-new